Sustainability Council Goals

 The university aims to reduce its purchases of potable water, seek opportunities and expand its harvesting and reuse of water, and responsibly manage stormwater to protect the Chesapeake Bay and its tributaries.

-- Expand inspection and maintenance of stormwater facilities.
+- Expand inspection and repair of stormwater facilities and develop a computerized inspection tracking system.

 The university will divert a minimum of 75% of its total solid waste from landfills and seek opportunities to further reduce waste generation.